Mutiso-ac/advanced-statistics/README.md

 # advanced-statistics
-This project was done with major in statistics
+This project was done with major focus on statistics